-Monitoring This policy is subject to ongoing monito practices within WaterNSW, legislative guidelines. -
+Monitoring This policy is subject to ongoing monitoring in order to reflect current practices within WaterNSW, legislative requirements and best practice guidelines.

-Evaluation and review This document is risk rated as a Medium level based on the WaterNSW Risk Management Rating table.
-It will be reviewed no later than every 2 years unless a change in legislation or regulatory requirement commands the need to review.
+Evaluation and review This document is risk rated as a Medium Management Rating table.
+It will be reviunless a change in legislation or regulator review. ewed no later than every 2 years

 Risk rating Recommended review period

 High Annually

 Medium 2 years

-Low 3 years Revision history March 2025 - Revised to add reference information about WaterNSW use and d updated branding. · December 2023 - Revised to reflect am Information Act 1998 commencing 28 N - August 2022 - This document replaces a WaterNSW Privacy Procedure. and supersedes the former
+Low 3 years Revision history March 2025 - Revised to add reference to relevant exemptions, additional information about WaterNSW use and disclosure of personal information, updated branding.
+December 2023 - Revised to reflect ame Information Act 1998 commencing 28 No • August 2022 - This document replaces a WaterNSW Privacy Procedure. and supersedes the former